blackboxlogic/OsmTagsTranslator/README.md

 # OsmTagsTranslator
-Have you ever wanted to run Sql against an `.osm` file?
+## Have you ever wanted to run Sql against an `.osm` file?
 Me neither.
 But now you can!

 Use SQLite scripts to transform element tags.
 Pass it a path to an `.osm` file which has JSON dictionaries and SQL queries in the same folder.

-The [Data folder](https://github.com/blackboxlogic/OsmTagsTranslator/tree/master/OsmTagsTranslatorConsole/Data) has a a complete example, including a sample source [osm file](https://github.com/blackboxlogic/OsmTagsTranslator/blob/master/OsmTagsTranslatorConsole/Data/SampleE911Addresses.osm) and the [result](https://github.com/blackboxlogic/OsmTagsTranslator/blob/master/OsmTagsTranslatorConsole/Data/E911AddressesToOsmSchema.sql%2BSampleE911Addresses.osm).

-The source file has the fields from Maine's E911 data, not suitable for OSM :frowning_face:
+[This file](https://github.com/blackboxlogic/OsmTagsTranslator/blob/master/OsmTagsTranslatorConsole/Data/SampleE911Addresses.osm) has the fields from Maine's E911 data, not suitable for OSM :frowning_face:
 ```xml
 <node id='-101753' lat='43.73086183589' lon='-70.33776262438'>
     <tag k='ADDRESS' v='18 Lillian Pl' />